 The common medical marketing area is the geographic area from which a community customarily obtains its medical care and services.
 In New York City, this is five (5) miles from one's residence.

 Livery Transportation

-Livery transportation is transportation in a sedan vehicle, or at times, in an ambulette, for ambulatory individuals who cannot use public transportation.
+Livery transportation is transportation in a sedan vehicle, or at times, in an ambulette, for ambulatory individuals who cannot use public transportation but do not need door-to-door personal assistance.

 New York City Human Resources Administration